Alex Karp: On the West

 In 2025 Time magazine listed Karp as one of the world's 100 most influential people, calling him "the embodiment of a new kind of Silicon Valley billionaire: an unashamed techno-nationalist who evangelizes Western power".
-In naming him to the Time 100 list, the magazine noted that in a letter to investors Karp quoted Samuel P. Huntington's The Clash of Civilizations, "the rise of the West was not made possible 'by the superiority of its ideas or values or religion ... but rather by its superiority in applying organized violence'."
-Karp wrote that "Westerners often forget this fact; non-Westerners never do."
-During a New York Times interview, Karp said "you scare the crap out of your adversaries" and "are we tough enough to scare our adversaries so we don’t go to war?
+In naming him to the Time 100 list, the magazine noted that Karp had once quoted Samuel P. Huntington's The Clash of Civilizations in a letter he wrote to investors: "The rise of the West was not made possible 'by the superiority of its ideas or values or religion ... but rather by its superiority in applying organized violence. [...]
+Westerners often forget this fact; non-Westerners never do.'"
+During a New York Times interview, Karp said that "you scare the crap out of your adversaries", asking, "Are we tough enough to scare our adversaries so we don’t go to war?
 Do the Chinese, Russians and Persians think we’re strong?"
 Maureen Dowd, a journalist, said the interview was "brim[ming] with American chauvinism".

-In 2024 The New York Times quoted Karp, saying that he and his company Palantir have "a consistently pro-Western view, that the West has a superior way of living and organizing itself".
+In 2024 The New York Times again quoted Karp, who said that he and his company, Palantir, had "a consistently pro-Western view, that the West has a superior way of living and organizing itself".
 In the same interview, Karp said that the US would very likely face a three-front war against China, Russia, and Iran in the future.
-He opined that the best way to prepare for it would be developing autonomous weapons.
-In Karp's opinion, the West and the China-Russia-Iran side were at technological parity but the West had a disadvantage when it came to moral disparity, because the West would likely not use nuclear weapons, but their adversaries might.
-He told the Times that he was pro-draft.
+He opined that the best way to prepare for such a war would be developing autonomous weapons.
+In Karp's opinion, the West and the China-Russia-Iran axis were at technological parity.
+However, he added, the West had a disadvantage when it came to moral disparity because the West would likely not use nuclear weapons, although their adversaries might.
+He also told the Times that he favored military conscription.